 Music Induced Hearing Loss

 - Marshall Chasin’s FAQ for Music-Induced Hearing Loss This FAQ answers some commonly asked questions about hearing loss from musicians.
-It is written in an engaging and sometimes humorous style.

 Other Organizations focused on Music and Hearing Loss

 - H. E. A. R. – Hearing Education and Awareness for Rockers.
 This organization bills itself as a “non-profit information source for musicians and music lovers.”
 A lot of information here on hearing conservation and earplugs.

 - Hearing Aids for Music This is a website that discusses hearing aids for listening music.
 This is a project that originated at the University of Leeds in the United Kingdom.